jmspivey7/PlateSync/PlateSync_Dev_Notes.md

    - **Issue:** Different users see different logos
      - **Solution:** Run a synchronization query to update all users in the church
    - **Issue:** Logo appears in web app but not in emails
-     - **Solution:** Verify S3 upload was successful and the S3 URL is being used in email templates
+     - **Solution:** Verify S3 upload was successful and ONLY the S3 URL is being used in email templates
+     - **Critical:** Emails must exclusively use S3 URLs for logos (not Replit domain URLs)
    - **Issue:** Logo fails to load in certain browsers
      - **Solution:** Use cache-busting query parameters and check image content type headers